Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Introduction

 \challenge{1}: Dynamic control flow traces change based on the program input; pre-computing control flow traces for all possible inputs in general-purpose applications is challenging, if not infeasible.

-\challenge{2}: Control flow traces can be huge and communicating and loading these traces in the processor would incur high overheads.
-In the worst case, it can show similar slowdown as a processor without a branch predictor which stalls fetch until the branch condition is resolved.
+\challenge{2}: Control flow traces can be huge and storing/loading these traces in the processor would incur high overheads.
+In the worst case, it can show a similar slowdown as a processor without a branch predictor which stalls fetch until the branch is resolved.

-However, we discuss two key insights from constant-time cryptographic programs that overcome these challenges:
+In this work, we discuss two key insights from constant-time cryptographic programs that overcome these challenges:

-\insight{1}: Sequential control flow of constant-time programs are constant w.r.t. confidential inputs.
+\insight{1}: Sequential control flow of constant-time programs are constant with respect to confidential inputs.
 In addition, public parameters of cryptographic programs are specified by standards or determined by the algorithm (e.g., the key length, number of encryption rounds, etc.).
 Hence, reusing just a single control flow trace over different runs of a program can be sufficient.
-However, control flow traces can still reach up to millions of decisions per static branch.
+However, control flow traces can still be extremely large (up to millions of decisions per static branch in our evaluated programs).
 As mentioned in \challenge{2}, storing and communicating a huge number of decisions per branch is not efficient, and a solution is needed.

-\insight{2}: Most operations in cryptographic programs are wrapped in loops and they repeat the same operations over time.
+\insight{2}: Most operations in cryptographic programs are in loops and they repeat the same operations over time.
 Detecting the repeating patterns of branch decisions would help to allow the storage of smaller, compressed patterns, and once loaded, the processor can replay the same pattern in the future.

-In this paper, we propose \name{}, a defense for cryptographic programs against control flow based Spectre attacks.
-To the best of our knowledge, \name{} is the first defense that exploits the key characteristics of cryptographic applications, and counterintuitively, \textit{improves} performance.
+Leveraging these insights, we propose \name{}, a hardware/software mechanism to enforce sequential execution for cryptographic programs and remove the control flow speculation attack surface within these programs.
+To the best of our knowledge, \name{} is the first mechanism that takes advantage of the key characteristics of cryptographic applications, and counterintuitively, \textit{improves} performance.
 The main artifacts of \name{} are twofold:

 \textbf{(1) Branch analysis} (\secref{sec:motivation-and-analysis}).
 We perform an extensive branch analysis of cryptographic programs and devise a trace compression technique that significantly compresses branch traces.
-Our approach is similar to DNA sequencing techniques that detect frequent and unknown patterns of nucleotides in large DNA sequences~\cite{marccais2011fast}.
-The average size of our new traces is 21 entries and less than 10 for most applications in BearSSL library~\cite{bearssl}.
+Our approach is inspired by DNA sequencing techniques that detect frequent and unknown patterns of nucleotides in large DNA sequences~\cite{marccais2011fast}.
+The average size of our new compressed traces is just 20 entries in BearSSL, OpenSSL, and post-quantum crypto primitives.